In pictures: Queen Elizabeth II in North America

 "The Queen was easy to deal with," Betty Ford later wrote in her memoir.
 "She was very definite about what she wanted and what she didn't want."

-Canada's 20th prime minister, Jean Chretien, first met the Queen while he was a junior minister in 1967.
+Canada's 20th prime minister, Jean Chrétien, first met the Queen while he was a junior minister in 1967.
 Three years later, Mr Chrétien - by then Minister of Indian Affairs and Northern Development - escorted the Queen to the Northwest Territories aboard a small plane.

 "It was a great occasion," Mr Chrétien told Canada's CTV network.
-He added that both the Queen took the opportunity to practice French - which she spoke fluently.
+He added that both the Queen and Prince Philip took the opportunity to practise French - which she spoke fluently.

 The Queen shared a particularly warm relationship with President Ronald Reagan, with whom she bonded over a shared love of horseback riding.

-The two rode together on several occasions, both in the UK - as seen above - and at the Reagan family's ranch in California where she was treated to the president's favourite Mexican dishes.
+The two rode together on several occasions, both in the UK - as seen above - and at the Reagan family ranch in California where she was treated to the president's favourite Mexican dishes.

 "I must admit the Queen is quite an accomplished horsewoman," President Reagan later wrote of his experience.